This page is a prototype of what author booths will look like for our digital festival.

 Welcome to our first, and hopefully only, online book festival.
 Here you will be able to visit our authors’ “booths,” meet them via brief videos they have provided, and browse their books using Amazon’s “Look inside” feature.
 Before you begin, we invite you to watch the short welcome video at the top of the page.
-Our chair will tell you a little about the festival and provide helpful tips for watching the videos and navigating the page.
+Once the festival site opens, this video will be replaced by one in which our chair will tell you a little about the festival and provide helpful tips for watching the videos and navigating the page.

 This page is organized by genre.
 As you scroll down the page, imagine you are strolling the aisle of our festival.
 Looking for books in a particular genre?
 Click Genre in the menu, make a selection and jump right to it.
 Another menu option let you locate books by title.

 Sam Berretti was born and raised in the High Plains city of Lubbock, Texas.
 Cotton was king and oil wells and cattle were always close by.
 The land was as flat as his mother’s tattered ironing board and Spring was always ushered in with dust storms, tumble weeds and tornadoes.
 Sam moved to Florida to attend college, met a woman who he says was gracious enough to allow him to marry her and raised two amazing children.
 Click to view Author’s website